 There are a multitude of ways to do this, and we’ll explore a few in detail, but it all boils down to the very basic principle that if your data isn’t on a computer that’s connected to internet then someone has to physically gain access to it to compromise it, and it’s way easier to secure things physically than digitally.

 So how do you ensure the safety of your coins?
-Most of the options fall into one of two categories:
+Most of the options people list fall (often incorrectly) into one of three categories:

 - Paper Wallets